IgniteUI/help-topics/topics/02_Controls/igCombo/04_Configuring/07_Configuring ASP.NET MVC example.md

     }
 	```

-​<a id="_add_controler_and_view"></a>Add the Controller and View
+​<a id="_add_controler_and_view"></a>Add the Controller and the View

-1. Create a ComboController
+1. Create a `ComboController`

-	Create a new controller in the Controllers folder of your ASP.NET MVC application named ComboController.cs
+	Create a new controller in the `Controllers` folder of your ASP.NET MVC application named `ComboController.cs`

-2. Create the ActionMethods
+2. Create the Action methods

-	Add two ActionMethods to the Controller for the purposes of creating a Order.
+	Add two Action methods to the Controller for the purposes of creating an `Order`.

 	**In C#:**